Swayampadhy/BlueNovember/README.md

 ### Credits to ZeroPointSecurity and IRED.team for helping me learn about offensive kernel drivers.

 ### About
 An offensive driver created with the intent to evade kernel level security solutions such as anti-viruses and built-in protective measures such as kernel callbacks and process protection.It can also be used to change process token privileges and enforce Driver signatures.This is a client-driver model.
-The client issues commands and the driver them carries out while returning the results.
+The client issues commands and the driver carries them out all the while returning the results.

 ### Objectives Of Driver